muratk5n/thirdwave/en/index.md

 ---

-Informed Comment: "The last Time there was this much CO2, there were Sabertooth Tigers, California Monsoons and an Undersea Florida"
+Informed Comment: "The last time there was this much CO2, there were Sabertooth Tigers, California Monsoons and an Undersea Florida"

 ---